tsongpra/portfolio/FinalPart3.md

 6) Page 6

 I changed 3 things on this page; (1) I changed the initial layout to 2 charts on the both side with the short text as in the initial version, the 2 charts were placed inappropriately.
 (2) The boxplot salary graph looks too complex for the target audience.
-I changed it to the bar chart and make it simple by showing only the minimum wages; (
+I changed it to the bar chart and make it simple by showing only the minimum wages;
-(3) The word choices including "Good qualified teachers are shortage"
+(3) The word choices - I changed from "Good qualified teachers are shortage" to "A shortage of teachers".

 <img src="Final_Page6.JPG">